 Conservatives Abroad is a global network of British Conservative supporters living overseas.
 As the UK embarks on a new chapter outside the EU, keep in touch with the UK and Conservative supporters worldwide through this website, Facebook and Twitter.

 How do I join Conservatives Abroad?

-Is there a Conservatives Abroad representative in my area?
+Is there a Conservatives Abroad group in my area?

 To see if there is a Conservatives Abroad representative in your area please Find Your Representative.
 If there is no representative in your area, please contact us.
 There is an annual Conservatives Abroad conference and dinner in London, usually immediately following the Party Conference.
 There are also other events throughout the year.
 Check the events page for further information.

 Who can register to vote?

 Any British citizen who was last on a UK electoral roll less than 15 years ago can register to vote in UK Parliamentary and European Elections.
 The Conservative Party manifesto contains a Votes for Life commitment, so in future all British citizens living overseas will be able to vote, regardless of how long they have resided overseas.
 HOWEVER, if you have lived overseas for more than 15 years please do not yet attempt to register until the formal announcement of the commencement date for this measure.

 How do I register to vote?